-Second City Works recently collaborated with client partners Lennox International, GE, and others to produce the newly released Real Biz Shorts Anti-Harassment video content.
+Second City Works collaborated with client partners Lennox International, GE, and others to produce the Real Biz Shorts Anti-Harassment video content.
 As you can imagine, approaching a subject like harassment, through humor, had its challenges.
 Our co-creators helped Second City Works to research, write, and produce six custom videos that address difficult subjects in a respectful and entertaining way.
 The videos are currently available, and can help employees prevent, report, and respond to harassment in the workplace.

-We recently caught up with Jessica Johnston, Ethics & Compliance Supervisor for Lennox International to learn more about the co-creation process and what it's like to enter the world of improv with Second City Works.
+We recently caught up with Jessica Johnston, Ethics & Compliance Manager for Lennox International to learn more about the co-creation process and what it's like to enter the world of improv with Second City Works.
 Can creating training videos about anti-harassment actually be fun?

 What attracted you to the opportunity to co-create video content with Second City Works?